 The more I fought, the more tightly thorn vines dug into my flesh.
 When I woke up, my arms were covered in scratches.

 Isn’t that funny?

-I don’t mean to sound ungrateful, I do truly appreciate the bouquet, although I’m not entirely sure what some of the more unusual blooms you have included are.
+I don’t mean to sound ungrateful, I do truly appreciate the bouquet, although I’m not entirely sure what some of the more unusual blooms you’ve included in are.
 I would love if you could include a description of them next time!
 Assuming there is a next time, that is.
 Not that there would be.
 No reason there should be.
 It would be lovely if there was though!
-I would order a bouquet and pay for it myself, only I couldn’t seem to find any Hatfield Karpos online locally and whilst the name is printed on your cards there is no address.
-If you were to get in touch, Olvier, I’d love to order more flowers from you.
-I’ve put the new bouquet next to my bed, but it would be nice to have one in the entrance hall and the kitchen.
-I do love fresh flowers.
+In fact, I would order a bouquet and pay for it myself, only I couldn’t seem to find any Hatfield Karpos online locally and, whilst the name is printed on your cards there is no address.
+So if you would like to get in touch, Olvier, I’d love to order more flowers from you.
+I’ve put the new bouquet next to my bed, but it would be nice to have one in the entrance hall and the kitchen as well.
+I love fresh flowers.

 For a while I tried to keep house plants but I never have much luck with them.
 They do perfectly well for a week or so and then they sort of shrivel up and crumble into dust when I touch them.
 I always follow the instructions on the tags to the letter but it never goes very well for me.
 It was the same with my hamster.
 Poor Bernard.
 Oh well.

 What on earth?